Why a High, Wide and Heavy Corridor?

 Working Together to Establish a Corridor

 We’ve developed a High, Wide and Heavy Corridor Coalition that is teaming with local businesses, communities and government agencies to develop a corridor that can support the movement of these cargoes with minimal impact to regional communities and infrastructure.
-Coalition members are implementing an action plan for the next two years to establish and develop a high, wide and heavy corridor from the Columbia River to Western and Midwestern North America.
+Coalition members are implementing an action plan to establish and develop a high, wide and heavy corridor from the Columbia River to Western and Midwestern North America.

 The Columbia River High, Wide and Heavy Corridor can provide opportunity and certainty to shippers and local businesses looking to efficiently move cargo from Columbia River ports to inland destinations.
 Learn more about the High, Wide and Heavy Corridor by visiting our website or downloading our brochure.

 For questions regarding the High, Wide & Heavy Corridor, please contact firstname.lastname@example.org or 360-693-3611